[UPDATED - JANUARY 13, 2025]

 Chicago’s forest preserves and parks, like the Morton Arboretum and the Palos Trail System, are popular spots for snowshoeing.

-Dressing in layers is key.
-Also, using a thicker yoga mat or a blanket is a must so that you are properly insulated from the cold ground.
+Be sure to dress in warm, flexible layers and use a thicker yoga mat or blanket to stay comfortable and insulated from the cold ground.

 Ice Skating